hastinbe/i3blocks-battery-plus/README.md

 Set the `instance` variable to your battery to monitor.
 If you want to monitor multiple batteries you will need to add this blocklet twice in your i3blocks.conf with different `instance` settings.

+#### Notifications
+Notifications are provided by [libnotify].
+Any [libnotify] compatible notification daemon can be used for notifications by specifying it with the `-n` option or the `NOTIFY_PROGRAM` variable.
+The most common are provided by [notify-osd] and [dunst].

+Expiration time of notifications can be changed using the `-e <milliseconds>` option.
+Default is 1500 ms. (Ubuntu's Notify OSD and GNOME Shell both ignore the expiration parameter.)

 ## Customization

 Designed to be fully customizable.
-The following can be set in your i3blocks.conf in newer versions if i3blocks, in older versions of i3blocks (<= 1.4-4) you can customize using the program options.
+The following can be set in your i3blocks.conf in newer versions if [i3blocks], in older versions (<= 1.4-4) you can customize using the program options.
 The following are configurable:

 Variable | Type | Description
 ------------ | ------------- | -------------